jbowkett/CV/README.md

 #### james@bowkett.info • 07967 156887 • [http://github.com/jbowkett][]

 ### Summary
-I am a proven fast learner, building on over 12 years experience of using Java in various enterprise environments.
+I am a proven fast learner, looking to build on over 12 years experience using Java in various enterprise environments.
 My most recent experience has been as the lead developer for a highly agile TDD/BDD Ruby team.
 I am looking to make a return to working with large datasets (both relational and non-relational)